shashacode/Guniness_AI_Selfie_Generator/README.md

 - [Netlify Documentation](https://docs.netlify.com/)

-## 📄 License
+##  License

 This project is for educational and entertainment purposes.

 ---

-Made with ❤️ using OpenRouter + Gemini 🍺⚽✨
+Powered by OpenRouter + Gemini

-Deployed on Netlify 🚀
+Deployed on Netlify